 As a signatory to the World Heritage Convention, Australia has an international obligation to protect, conserve, rehabilitate, present and transmit to future generations Shark Bay’s World Heritage values.

 The Australian Government has primary responsibility for the development and implementation of national policy on World Heritage matters.
-Implementation is done mostly by the Western Australian Parks and Wildlife Service in partnership with and input from agencies such as the Department for Planning and Infrastructure, Gascoyne Development Commission, Department for Agriculture and Food, Main Roads Western Australia, Department of Fisheries, Shire of Shark Bay, Yadgalah Aboriginal Corporation, and private land owners and users.
+Implementation is done mostly by the Western Australian Parks and Wildlife Service in partnership with and input from agencies such as the Department of Planning, Lands and Heritage, Gascoyne Development Commission, Main Roads Western Australia, Department of Primary Industries and Regional Development (DPIRD), Shire of Shark Bay, Yadgalah Aboriginal Corporation, and private land owners and users.

 As the lead agency for the day-to-day management of Shark Bay’s World Heritage values Parks and Wildlife is responsible for: